Aisha037922/Aisha037922-California_Employment_and_Wage_Trends_Dashboard/README.md

 The final cleaned dataset **is** being prepared for integration with Tableau or Power BI for interactive dashboards.

+The interactive dashboard can be accessed at the following link:

+**[Insert Tableau or Power BI dashboard link here]**

 ## Data Processing Summary
 - Loaded the QCEW dataset and removed rows with missing data to ensure accuracy.
 - Renamed columns for clarity and converted key numerical columns to appropriate types.